MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 const { wallet, hasProvider, isConnecting, connectMetaMask } = useMetaMask()
 ```

-Also, we are using a function to format our wallet address for display purposes:
+Also, you are using a function to format your wallet address for display purposes:

 ```ts
 {formatAddress(wallet.accounts[0])}